ybw0014/mc-plugin-docs/docs/infinity-expansion-2/singularities/index.md

 ## Configuration

-Server owners can modify the total progress of each singularity in the [item specific configurations](/infinity-expansion-2/config/items).
+Server owners can modify the total progress (`default-progress`) of each singularity in the [item specific configurations](/infinity-expansion-2/config/items).

-The final progress needed is calculated by multiply the total progress of the singularity by the [singularity cost multiplier](/infinity-expansion-2/config/main#balance-singularity-cost-multiplier).
+The final progress needed is calculated by multiplying the total progress of the singularity by the [singularity cost multiplier](/infinity-expansion-2/config/main#balance-singularity-cost-multiplier).